opensoars/prodl/README.md

 ## Google update
 Google has updated the way Youtub (doesn't) handle page refreshes.
 Youtube now works as a single page application.
 The prodl front-end code has to be updated to support this new feature.
+The extension popup windows still works like a charm though.

 ## Why it owns all other Youtube downloaders